 Malvern products are designed to meet international safety standards and Zetasizers carry the CE mark (Zetasizer-Nano-CE-Declaration-of-Conformity).

-The software can operate on any recent computer which uses a Windows operating system.
+The software can operate on any recent computer with a Windows operating system.
 Depending on the software version, this may also be an older operating system version.
-As of April 2016, the currently recommended minimum computer specifications are moderate.
+As of April 2016, the current minimum computer specifications are moderate.
 An Intel Core 2 Duo, 4 GB RAM, 160GB hard disk drive, 1024×768 screen resolution running in 32-bit color mode, CD-ROM drive, 1 free USB port, Windows 7 or 8 operating system.

-The details are always contained in the software update notification which is located on your computer.
+You can always find the details in the software update notification which is located on your computer.
 If you have the Malvern Zetasizer software installed, you can find this document at:

 Start –> All Programs –> Malvern Instruments –> Zetasizer Software –> Documentation –> Software Update Notification for DTS vx.xx.pdf .

 Zetasizer instruments are Class 1 laser products and as such, require no special laser safety considerations during normal operation.
 There is no exposure to laser radiation when measuring a sample.
 The laser passes through the sample in the cuvette within the cell holder.
 So the laser is completely inside and contained.
 The software will only unblock the laser during a measurement.
 In addition, you have to physically close the cell holder for a measurement.
 Otherwise a mechanical laser shutter physically blocks the light beam.

 The complete laser path is enclosed during normal operation of the system.
 Servicing of the instrument must be performed by a qualified Malvern Panalytical service engineer, as laser radiation could be accessible when the instrument is taken apart in the process of a repair.

 Optional air/nitrogen purge requirements: